• Skip to main content

 Monday Night Rosary

 The Rosary is prayed every Monday night at 7 p.m. in the Friars Chapel.
-Enter the north side of church at the door marked Private.
+Enter the north side of church at the door marked Prayer Chapel.
 Come join us.

 Phil and Sherry Kemner